dddrrreee/cs49n-20spr/labs/README.md

      tricks for ensuring your code is correct.

-  3. [hello](3-hello/): As you've noticed, debugging without even having `printf` is a hassle   Before we do a bunch of devices, we first get `printf` working by writing a couple GPIO functions and then putting then `libpi`.
+  3. [hello](3-hello/): As you've noticed, debugging without even having `printf` is a hassle.
+Before we do a bunch of devices, we first get `printf` working by writing a couple GPIO functions and then putting then `libpi`.